yrro/hitron-exporter/README.md

 $ http localhost:9938/probe target==192.2.0.1 usr==admin pwd==hunter2 fingerprint==A3:2E:C1:77:83:16:5A:FD:87:B2:E2:B9:C6:26:E8:FB:1B:A3:9D:4C:28:A3:AB:A0:CD:50:08:6D:FC:E7:DF:10
 ```

-When a probe specifies `fingerprint`, the exporter will refuse to connect to
+When a probe specifies `fingerprint`, the exporter will refuse to connect to an
-connect to an attacker interposed between the exporter and the CPE device.
+attacker interposed between the exporter and the CPE device.

 ## Credential security